 For Parents, Happiness is a Very High Bar

-This powerful message resonates with many modern mothers, myself included.
+This powerful message resonates with many modern mothers who experience parenting anxiety, myself included.

 I mean, we all want our children to be happy, but what does happiness mean?
 Can we provide happiness if we are not truly happy ourselves in some cases?

 When asked what they want for their children, virtually all will reply they want them to be happy children.
 However, when asked what qualities they want their children to have, or what traits they wish to teach in their children, “responsibility” is far and by the most important feature.
 What’s next on the agenda?
 The ability to put in long hours.
 Inc. outlines ten things to educate children’s to get them started on the road to success.